The Taxonomy Community is looking for a Mentoring Chair

 2. Directory of Protégés Seeking Mentorships (Will be available in Connect library when we have Protégés)

-Taxonomy Division members who seek more experience and mentoring feedback on internship-like projects may list their names and contact information.
+Taxonomy Community members who seek more experience and mentoring feedback on internship-like projects may list their names and contact information.
 We are calling them Protégés.

 Protégés are those with some training/education in taxonomies/thesauri but no or limited work experience and those who desire more work experience for their resume.
 It is expected that Protégés will work in temporary internship-like arrangements, either pro bono or at below-market subcontractor rates, for limited term projects, in exchange for constructive feedback from the Mentor.
 Due to the limited number of anticipated projects, location should not usually be a limitation, so most projects should be of the nature to be done remotely.
 Access to the listing page is public.
 Thus, those who are not Taxonomy Division or SLA members may contract Protégés.
 But only members can become Protégés.